-Jacques Richardson worked for the Agency "...in Japan from 1955 to June 1960."
-The CIA transferred Richardson later that year and reassigned him to the CIA's Soviet Russia Division to serve "...as Chief of the Soviet Base of the North Asia Command."
+Jacques Richardson worked for the Agency "...in Japan from 1955 to June 1960" and the Agency reassigned him to its Soviet Russia Division to serve "...as Chief of the Soviet Base of the North Asia Command."
 His unit was one of four and its base targeted the Soviet Union specifically as opposed to other Communist regimes in the area.
 Richardson worked in Section 6 "...in support of the Soviet Russia Division of the CIA; he characterized that work as classical espionage work against the USSR.
 He said it involved penetration for the purpose of espionage, and included cartography, demography, sociology, and experts in the fields of science and political science."
 Richardson subsequently had discussions with the Chief and Deputy Chief of the Section 6 Research group about interviewing Oswald via "...KUJUMP (Operations Division or Domestic Contacts Division) or other suitable channels."

-Yet Richardson did not initially remember exactly when these conversations occurred.
-He originally states the prior referenced memo regarding Oswald was created in 1960.
-While Richardson originally placed the discussion in the summer of 1960 "...it is apparent that if the discussion ensued during or after Oswald's return to the United States, SR/6 discussion would have been during the summer of 1962.
-Casasin (Richardson) during an HSCA interview confirmed summer 1962 as the correct reference period.v vi Officials referencing the memo incorrectly state the date it was created was in 1964 but the actual date in the original document is November 25, 1963.
+Yet Jacques G. Richardson did not initially remember exactly when these conversations occurred and originally states the prior referenced memo regarding Oswald was created in nineteen sixty.
+While Richardson originally placed the discussion in the summer of nineteen sixty "...it is apparent that if the discussion ensued during or after Oswald's return to the United States, SR/6 discussion would have been during the summer of 1962.
+Casasin (Richardson) during an HSCA interview confirmed summer 1962 as the correct reference period.”v vi Officials referencing the memo incorrectly state the date it was created was in nineteen sixty-four but the actual date in the original document is November 25, 1963.
 Having resolved the outstanding issues of the document's origin, we can now examine later interviews of Richardson and others.

-House Select Committee on Assassinations Staff Member Surrell Brady conducted an extensive interview with Richardson during 1978 in Paris, France.
+House Select Committee on Assassinations Staff Member Surrell Brady conducted an extensive interview with Richardson during ninteen seventy-eight in Paris.
 A summary of Richardson's comments offer that he eventually believed "Oswald was sent out of the Soviet Union by the KGB, so he exercised caution and did not attempt to debrief Oswald..."
 Richardson asserts "The fact of no follow-up on that lead was not unusual...He (Oswald)...was of only marginal interest to the Agency...it is inconceivable that Oswald would have been any type of operative of the CIA."
 However, Richardson also gave his opinion that the nature of KGB operations made it conceivable Oswald could have been a "...lay-low Soviet operative."vii It seems while many officials have ever contended a conspiracy did not occur, some officials merely opposed the type of feasible conspiracy.
 If a public claim ignores all of the contending evidence and possible connections to United States intelligence and wholly blames Communist groups, officials are suddenly more open-minded.
 Despite Richardson's unsubstantiated opinions regarding Oswald's possible allegiance, not just the KGB utilized such agents as his own past inquires verify.

 Richardson further objected to using Oswald for a long-term penetration of the Soviets and stated this means of intelligence gathering was not "the American Way".
-Yet other evidence verifies the CIA used and cultivated multiple Soviet double agents to penetrate KGB intelligence circles, and this would contend Richardson's characterization.viii The CIA spent hundreds of millions of dollars to prevent the spread of Communism abroad and to fight the Russian and Cuban Intelligence structure.
-Yet Cuba's DGI (Cuban Intelligence) was minor in comparison to the influence of the KGB.
-The great Cuban threat was not just revolutionary Communism but the enduring fear of pervasive Soviet institutional Communism.
-The CIA would likely use any method, including using long-term and slowly placed intelligence assets to combat the advancement of Soviet influences.
+Yet other evidence verifies the CIA cultivated multiple Soviet double agents to penetrate KGB intelligence circles and this would contend Richardson's characterization.viii The Agency spent hundreds of millions of dollars to prevent the spread of Communism abroad and to fight the Russian and Cuban Intelligence structures but Cuba's DGI (Cuban Intelligence) was minor in comparison to the influence of the KGB.
+The great Cuban threat was not just revolutionary Communism but enduring fear of pervasive Soviet institutional Communism and the CIA would likely use any method, including using long-term and slowly placed intelligence assets to combat the advancement of Soviet influences.

-The Select Committee desired for Richardson to provide whatever evidence he possessed regarding Oswald and his possible connections to the CIA.
-He states originally creating the memo for "...a Senior Officer in the Soviet Office in the Paris Station at the time of the assassination."
+The Select Committee desired for Richardson to provide whatever evidence he possessed regarding Oswald or his possible connections to the CIA and he states originally creating the memo for "...a Senior Officer in the Soviet Office in the Paris Station at the time of the assassination."
 This officer used the pseudonym (false name) Robert G Lamprell, and this officer directed the memo to the Chiefs of both Agency's Soviet Russia and Western Hemisphere Divisions.
 Richardson also directed a copy of the memo to another senior officer, the aforementioned James M. Flint using the pseudonym Walter Haltigan.
 Flint served as the "...Chief of the Soviet Section of the Paris Station which corroborated (Richardson's) recollection."ix Flint told officials that Richardson worked out of his home and not the American Embassy where he was stationed, and Flint did not receive the Casasin memo because he was in the hospital.
-Flint similar to Richardson believed that if the Agency used Oswald, he would have been aware.
-Yet no evidence but speculations and the endorsements of just two officers supports that claim.
+Flint similar to Richardson believed that if the Agency used Oswald he would have been aware, yet no evidence but speculations and the endorsements of just two officers supports that claim.
 No one likely had knowledge of all related operations in a group that prided itself on concealing and compartmentalizing information.

-The former Chief of Soviet Russia Division in 1963 David Murphy was questioned regarding the Casasin memo.
-Murphy offers that he was on a CIA "tour of duty" in England.
-Despite the memos transmission to his office Murphy claims he did not hear of Oswald until "...following the assassination on November 22, 1963."
-The question is did Murphy ignore or miss the prior memo or did someone in the chain prevent him from learning of the memo's contents?
+The former Chief of Soviet Russia Division in nineteen sixty-three David Murphy was questioned regarding the Casasin memo and Murphy offered that he was on a CIA "tour of duty" in England.
+Despite the memos transmission to his office Murphy claims he did not hear of Oswald until "...following the assassination on November 22, 1963" and the question is did Murphy ignore or miss the prior memo or did someone in the chain prevent him from learning of the memo's contents?
 In either instance, the CIA had multiple chances to learn of Oswald prior to the assassination of President Kennedy but denied or excused such “missed” chances.
-Officials contacted a former senior CIA Officer in Moscow using the pseudonym Robert Lamprell.
-He informed them learning of Oswald attempting to renounce his citizenship in 1959 at the American Embassy while stationed at CIA headquarters.x The Select Committee also contacted Paul Hartman a former member of the CIA's Counter Intelligence Staff Research and Analysis Group.
-Hartman was unable to find any credible evidence that Oswald was connected to the Agency.
+Officials contacted a former senior Agency officer in Moscow using the pseudonym Robert Lamprell and he informed them Oswald's attempt to renounce his citizenship in nineteen fifty-nine at the American Embassy while stationed at CIA headquarters.x The Select Committee also contacted Paul Hartman a former member of the CIA's Counter Intelligence Staff Research and Analysis Group but Hartman was unable to find any credible evidence that Oswald was connected to the Agency.
 However, the Committee only contacted a handful of the Soviet Russia Division's former membership related to the matter and certainly did not exhaust the many possible leads.

 Could the Agency potentially have used Oswald without his knowledge?
-An internal document relates the meeting of Agency employees and Select Committee Staff and exposes two interesting cases.
-The first is an unconnected matter where the Agency used an unwitting man named Calvillo who had performed a service for the Agency without knowledge of having done so.
-The Agency had provided him employment in order to create a situation for intelligence purposes.
-Calvillo was a journalist hired to interview refugees and write news articles the Agency desired created and had a minor connection to the JFK case the Select Committee sought to explore.
+An internal document relates the meeting of Agency employees and Select Committee Staff and exposes two interesting cases; the first is an unconnected matter where the Agency used an unwitting man named Calvillo who had performed a service for the Agency without knowledge of having done so.
+The Agency had provided him employment in order to create a situation for intelligence purposes and Calvillo was a journalist hired to interview refugees and write news articles the Agency desired created and had a minor connection to the Kennedy assassination case that Select Committee investigators sought to explore.
 This would illustrate the CIA could and did utilize people for their operations and sometimes those used had no inkling it had occurred.

 vii.
 Ibid, p.
 3